-If a teacher is informed by a girl under 18 that an act of FGM has been carried out on her or a teacher observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth, the teacher should personally make a report to the police force in which the girl resides by calling 101.
+If a teacher is informed by a girl under 18 that an act of FGM has been carried out on her, or a teacher observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18, and they have no reason to believe the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth, the teacher should personally make a report to the police force in which the girl resides by calling 101.
 The report should be made by the close of the next working day.

 School staff are trained to be aware of risk indicators of FGM which are set out in Appendix 4.
-Concerns about FGM outside of the mandatory reporting duty should be reported as per Bishops Tawton Primary School's child protection procedures.
+Concerns about FGM outside of the mandatory reporting duty should be reported as per Bishops Tawton Primary School's child protection

+12 DCFP Adolescent Safety Framework info and Safer Me Assessment procedures.
 Staff should be particularly alert to suspicions or concerns expressed by female pupils about going on a long holiday during the summer vacation period.
 There should also be consideration of potential risk to other girls in the family and practicing community.